sigcpp/sigcpp.github.io/_posts/2020-10-12-ponder-runtime-efficiency.md

 ### 1.&nbsp;&nbsp; Problem description

-The problem is to read a whole number greater than zero from the user and print the number as a word as long as the number is under 10.
+The problem is to read a whole number greater than zero from the user and print the number as a word as long as the number does not exceed nine.
 For example, if the user enters `1`, print the text `one`; if the user enters `2`, print `two`; and so on.
 If the input number exceeds nine, just print the text `greater than nine`.

 Example runs of a program might look as follows in a Microsoft Windows environment, where `2` and `15` are values the user inputs at run time, and `as-text.exe` is the executable